Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 \section{Phenomenology}

-Classical and quantum gravity-induced corrections to quantum mechanical experiments are usually negligibly small.
+Gravitational corrections, both quantum and classical, to quantum mechanical experiments are usually negligibly small.
 For instance, the relative correction of the earth's gravitational field to the energy spectrum of the hydrogen atom is of the order $10^{-38}$ \cite{Zhao07}, while the corresponding magnitude stemming from a Planckian GUP is expected to lie around $10^{-44}$ \cite{Bouaziz10,AntonacciOakes13,Brau99}.
 Thus, it suffices to treat the corresponding effects perturbatively, \ie we can assume the background to be flat at leading order.

-If solely position space is curved, this expansion around a point $x_0$ may be given in terms of Riemann normal coordinates $x^i$ \cite{Brewin09}, yielding corrections at second order, depending on the Riemann tensor $R_{ikjl}$ evaluated at $x_0.$ When both, position and momentum space, are curved, the corresponding curvature tensors (denoted $R_{ikjl}$ in position space and $S^{ikjl}$ in momentum space) can still be defined even though they can both be position and momentum-dependent.
-Assuming that there is no mixing of positions and momenta to second order, we propose an analogous expansion at the point $Y_0=(x_0,p_0)$ in the cotangent bundle.
-As an aside, the low energy limit, usually taken when considering quantum gravity effects, would put $p_0$ into the origin of momentum space.
+If solely position space is curved, it is customary to construct Riemann normal coordinates $x^i$ and expand around a point $x_0$ \cite{Brewin09}.
+If both, position and momentum space, are curved, the corresponding curvature tensors (denoted $R_{ikjl}$ in position space and $S^{ikjl}$ in momentum space) can still be defined even though they can be position and momentum-dependent.
+Corrections to the metric are expected to be analogous to the Riemann-normal-coordinate expansion.
+In particular, mixing terms between positions and momenta are not expected at first order due to their twofold suppression.
+Therefore, we propose to expand around a point $Y_0=(x_0,p_0)$ in phase space.
+In particular, at the low energies expected when considering quantum-gravity effects in particle dynamics, $p_0$ is best chosen to be the origin of momentum space.